It’s the end of the line for the much-loved flip board at Philadelphia’s 30th Street Station.

 But this weekend the distinctive, soothing clickety-clack finally fell silent as Amtrak workers (pictured below) dismantled the nostalgic status board, which is to be replaced with a digital system.

-A temporary, diminutive screen (pictured) went up in its place on Saturday afternoon.
+A temporary, diminutive screen (pictured below) went up in its place on Saturday afternoon.
 Look hard though, or you might miss it.

 The split-flap board, developed by centuries-old Italian information display company Solari di Udine, was the last analogue departure board at any Amtrak station.
 New York’s Penn Station lost its flip board in 2016.